Supplemental Security Income (SSI) is a federal program that provides a monthly check to low-income people who are:

 When Social Security is deciding if an applicant qualifies for benefits, they don't count your home, one vehicle, or personal effects (like wedding or engagement rings).
 For more detailed information about qualifying for SSI, please our articles about income limits and asset limits.

 The monthly payment amount for the SSI program is based on the "federal benefit rate" (FBR).
-In 2022, the FBR is $841 per month for individuals and $1,261 for couples (and the FBR increases annually if there is a Social Security cost-of-living adjustment).
+In 2022, the FBR is $841 per month for individuals and $1,261 for couples.
+These amounts go up to $914 and $1,371 in 2023.
+(The FBR increases annually if there's a Social Security cost-of-living adjustment.)

 The FBR is the maximum federal monthly SSI payment.
 The income you receive during the month, minus certain exclusions, can be subtracted from your federal monthly SSI payment.
 Additionally, state money can be added to your federal monthly payment.
 For more detailed information, please see our article about SSI payments.